epsilon537/boxlambda/_posts/22-07-25-testing-with-verilator.markdown

 comments: true
 ---

+*Updated 2 April 2026: Corrected stale links.*

 Recap
 -----

 I currently have the following for BoxLambda:
 - A test build for an Arty-A7-35T, consisting of an Ibex RISCV core, a Wishbone shared bus, some internal memory, a timer, two GPIO ports, and a UART core.
 - A simple *Hello World* and LED toggling test program running on the FPGA test build.
 - A Makefile and Bender-based build system with lint checking.